Weekly Bulletin

 Parent Preparation for Infant/Child Baptism

 The Paulist Center offers a preparation session on Saturdays, from 10am – 12pm.
-The next three (3) dates are April 13, May 11 and June 8, at the Paulist Center in the 3rd Fl Library and in the Chapel.
+The next two dates are May 11 and June 8, at the Paulist Center in the 3rd Fl Library and in the Chapel.
 Expecting parents are invited to attend before their child is born/adopted.

 To register for the session, please contact Fr.
 Rick at rick@paulistcenter.org.